Samsung/tizen-docs/docs/application/design/wearable/interaction/feedback.md

 ## Haptic responses

-Haptic responses deliver feedback to users using vibration so that they don’t have to look at the screen.
+Haptic responses deliver feedback to users using vibration so that they don't have to look at the screen.
 You can vary the duration and number of vibrations to communicate different meanings.

 -   **Designing vibration**